A Renegotiation Of Hollywood’s Black Girl “Villain” Trope

 Gabrielle Union is also well-known for playing the role of the Difficult Black Woman; her whole filmography is made up of characters that didn’t necessarily play well with others.
 Union called out cultural appropriation as Isis, the captain of the opposing cheerleading team, in the 2000 teen classic Bring It On.
 In the 2001 rom-com Two Can Play That Game, she played the flawless but unwelcome third wheel in Shante Smith’s (Vivica A. Fox) tumultuous relationship.
 Deliver Us From Eva saw her as the overprotective older sister with no time or patience for romance.
 In 2013, she starred as the eponymous ambitious journalist in BET original Being Mary-Jane.
 Each of these stories positioned Union as the unapologetically hard-to-please Black girl.

 Historically, Black women have been dealt a bad hand on a systemic and interpersonal level because of the intersection of our race and gender.
-Factors like class, skin color, weight, and more only intensify the consequences of misogynoir — the more othered categories we fall into, the more we are marginalized.
-Media works to compound this marginalization two-fold.
-When these images are so pervasive, it seems reasonable for people to then pigeonhole Black women into one loud, sassy, hard to deal with, oversexualized monolith.
+Factors like class, skin colour, weight, and more only intensify the consequences of misogynoir — the more othered categories we fall into, the more we are marginalised.
+Media works to compound this marginalisation two-fold.
+When these images are so pervasive, it seems reasonable for people to then pigeonhole Black women into one loud, sassy, hard to deal with, oversexualised monolith.
 In turn, we feel the need to combat that false sentiment by overperforming excellence and perpetuating respectability politics.

 Advertisement